ELeeAstro/mini_chem/README.md

 The executable is then in the main directory.
 Compiled code can be removed by entering 'make clean'.
 You will need to clean and recompile if any changes to the source code are made.

+## Coupling guide to GCM and other models

+The main.f90 file in each src directory gives an idea of how to interface with mini-chem.
+Copy the mini_*.f90 and integrator source files into your GCM compilation systems (main.f90 is not needed), then use the mini_ch_ce_interp, mini_ch_i_* and read_react_list modules into your GCM physics routine (see main.f90 for example of this).
+Typically, three main subroutines are called for mini-chem operation.

+call interp_ce_table(n_sp, T_in, P_in, VMR_IC(:), mu, IC_file)

+This takes in a table file and interpolates the T and P to find the VMR and molecular weight [g mol-1] at that temperature and pressure.
+This is useful for initial conditions, or running a CE scheme or forcing ce if mini-chem fails at certain points.

+call read_react_list(data_file, sp_file, net_dir, met)

+Reads the reaction list network (see namelist file for examples) - basically set these file paths inside the GCM and call this routine (only) once before the first mini-chem call.

+call mini_ch_dlsode(T_in, P_in, t_step, VMR(1:n_sp-1), network)

+Is the main mini-chem call, takes in a temperature [K], pressure [Pa], time step and current VMR values and network (e.g. 'NCHO').
+Call this routine for each GCM cell to perform the kinetic chemistry for that cell.
+This is usually not called every timestep, but every X times (e.g. 12 hour timesteps or whatever is best for your simulation).

+NOTE: GCM tracers must be in the same order as the _sp file!! i.e. OH must be the first tracer (or passed into mini-chem in VMR index 1 and He the last tracer.)
+So you would call, mini-chem like:

+call mini_ch_dlsode(T(i,j,k), P(i,j,k), t_step, q(i,j,k,1:n_sp-1), network)